frcdesign/FRCDesign.org/docs/learning-course/stage1/1A/section1-exercise0.md

 Follow along with the video, and mess around with the controls till you feel comfortable with it, then move on.

+!!! warning

+    Make sure you made a copy of the 1A Exercises Document before starting this exercise.
+You can find the link to the document in the [1A Setup](/learning-course/stage1/1A/section1-setup/) section.

 The folders in the bottom will store the exercises, start with section 1.

 ---